jamesthekee/jamesthekee.github.io/README.md

 # me

 hello i am james
-i am a cs graduate
+i am a cs graduate and a bit of a mathematicaster

 some of my projects are here.